cozy/cozy.github.io/src/dev/konnector.md

 The application can access a temporary file system, deleted at the end of its execution.
 Its logs (standard and error output) are kept by the server.

+From the server point of view, each connector is a `job` run through a `trigger`.

 ## Let’s create our first connector

 The easiest way to create a new connector is to use [our template](https://github.com/cozy/cozy-konnector-template):